Discover why investors are dumping shares in lithium miners and stockpiling this ‘next-gen’ battery resource instead…

 Lithium prices rallied from 2016 as demand ramped up, earning some investors (who got in early) a pretty penny.

-Even this year, Chinese and Japanese investors were swooping into Australia to drop wads of cash on lithium mines that hadn’t even started digging yet.
+Even this year, Chinese and Japanese investors were swooping into Australia to drop wads of cash on lithium mines than hadn’t even started digging yet.

-But I’m here to tell you that run is over…there’s another commodity about to eclipse the frenzy we’ve seen from lithium the last few years.
+But it looks like that run is over…there’s another commodity set to eclipse the frenzy we’ve seen from lithium the last few years.

 And the best part…

-Australia is in a prime position to reap the benefits as demand from this resource goes global.
+Australia is in a prime position to reap the benefits if and when demand from this resource goes global.

 It’s not just EV giant Tesla that’s demanding high powered batteries for their electric vehicles…